MicrosoftDocs/dynamics365smb-docs/financials/bi-how-work-account-schedule.md

 1. In the top right corner, choose the **Search for Page or Report** icon ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon"), enter **Account Schedules**, and then choose the related link.
 2. In the **Account Schedule Names** window, choose the **New** action to create a new account schedule name.
 3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-4. Choose the **Edit Account Schedule** action to begin defining rows for the account schedule.
+4. Choose the **Edit Account Schedule** action.
+5. In the **Account Schedule** window, fill in the fields as necessary.

     When you have created a new account schedule and set up the rows, you must set up columns.
 You can either set them up manually or assign a predefined column layout to your account schedule.
-5. Choose the **Edit Column Layout Setup** action.
+6. Choose the **Edit Column Layout Setup** action.
-6. In the **Column Layout** window, fill in the fields as necessary.
+7. In the **Column Layout** window, fill in the fields as necessary.

-**Note**: If you did not assign a default column layout to the account schedule, you must set up the columns manually.
+**Note**: If you did not assign a default column layout to the account schedule, you must set the columns up manually.

 ### To create a column that calculates percentages
 Sometimes you may want to include a column in an account schedule to calculate percentages of a total.
 For example, if you have a number of rows that break down sales by dimension, you may want a column to indicate the percentage of total sales that each row represents.